16Flavio/fastgraphFPMS/README.md

 # fastgraphFPMS

-Library Python in C for graph and optimisation.
+Python library in C for graph and optimisation.

 ## Installation